 Explore our Bees & Botanicals™ fragrance products made with sustainably harvested beeswax.
+Discover scents designed to become timeless modern classics.
 All our sustainable luxury products are inspired by our travels and thoughtfully crafted by our expert perfumers.
-Discover scents designed to become timeless modern classics.
-CRANBOURN® supports bee and pollinator conservation, and all our products are accredited by B Corp and the Vegetarian Society.
+CRANBOURN® supports bee and pollinator conservation, and B Corp and the Vegetarian Society accredit all our products.

 The Evolution of Bees

-Bee species are found all around the world, with the exception of Antarctica.
+Bee species are found all around the world, except Antarctica.
 Bees evolved away from their predatory wasp ancestors several hundred million years ago, mirroring the evolution of flowering plants.
 They began feeding on pollen in exchange for a pollination service – this is where the interdependent relationship between bees and plants started.

 The Humble Honeybee

-There are over 20,000 species of bee, with the easily recognisable honeybee (Apis) subspecies only representing a small proportion of the overall bee species.
-The best-known bee is the Western honeybee (Apis mellifera), which has been domesticated since early human civilisation for honey and wax production, as well as for crop pollination.
-Honeybees are highly social and live in large well-organised complex family groups, whilst other bee species are solitary.
+There are over 20,000 species, with the easily recognisable honeybee (Apis) subspecies only representing a small proportion of the overall bee species.
+The best-known bee is the Western honeybee (Apis mellifera), which has been domesticated since early human civilisation for honey and wax production and crop pollination.
+Honeybees are highly social and live in large, well-organised complex family groups, whilst other bee species are solitary.

 Botanicals, Bees & Pollination

-The evolution of plants several hundred million years ago saw an abundance of flowering species, which provided an opportunity for a group of vegetarian wasps to evolve into bees.
-Compared to other insects, bees have a higher proportion of olfactory (smell) receptors.
-This allows them to recognise different plant species, communicate socially and recognise members of their own hive.
+The evolution of plants several hundred million years ago saw an abundance of flowering species, which allowed a group of vegetarian wasps to evolve into bees.
+Bees have a higher proportion of olfactory (smell) receptors than other insects.
+This enables them to recognise different plant species, communicate socially and recognise members of their hive.

 A Bee's Diet

 A bee’s diet consists of pollen and nectar.
-Their activity within a flower makes them particularly effective pollinators, and very important both agriculturally and economically from a human perspective.
+Bee activity within a flower makes them particularly effective pollinators and very important both agriculturally and economically from a human perspective.
 Once a bee has identified new flowers, it will return to its hive with samples of the new botanical source and share its location with the colony.

 Bees & Human Civilisation

 Cave drawings and Stone Age art documents the human and bee relationship.
-The earliest documented beekeeping (apiculture) was in Ancient Egypt and Greece with the construction of hives, which enabled the construction of hives and the domestication of the honeybee.
-Today, the domesticated Western honeybee is kept in beehives by beekeepers around the world for pollination purposes and honey, wax, and royal jelly production.
+The earliest documented beekeeping (apiculture) was in Ancient Egypt and Greece, with the construction of hives, which enabled the construction of hives and the domestication of the honeybee.
+Today, the domesticated Western honeybee is kept in beehives by beekeepers worldwide for pollination purposes and honey, wax, and royal jelly production.

 How Beeswax is Formed

-Beeswax is a high value natural wax produced by honeybees.
-The wax is formed into scales by wax-producing glands on the abdomen of worker-bees, who discard it at the hive.
-Hive worker-bees then collect it, and use it to create cells for honey storage and larval protection within the hive.
+Beeswax is a high-value natural wax produced by honeybees.
+The wax is formed into scales by wax-producing glands on the abdomen of worker bees, who discard it at the hive.
+Hive worker bees then collect and use it to create cells for honey storage and larval protection within the hive.

 Beeswax and Candle Making

-Beeswax has been used since early history for candle making.
+Beeswax has been in use since the early history of candle making.
 Beeswax is commonly used as an ingredient in cosmetics, health products, polishes (wood & leather), lubricants, and as a waterproofing agent.